Hi, Mom (2021 film): Advance publicity

-On September 25, 2019, Jia Ling published a post announcing the launch of the movie Hi, Mom.
+On 25 September 2019, Jia Ling published a post announcing the launch of the movie Hi, Mom.

-On January 7, 2020, the film was announced.
-On October 29, the film was announced to be scheduled for release on Lunar New Year's Day (February 12) 2021.
-On December 16, the studio released a trailer titled "What kind of family is this?"
-On December 24, the studio released posters of Jia Ling, Shen Teng and Zhang Xiaofei.
-On December 25, the film released a promotional video titled "Where are you going, Dad".
-On December 31, the studio released the music video for the promotional song "Little Girl Under the Street Lamp".
+On 7 January 2020, the film was announced.
+On 29 October, the film was announced to be scheduled for release on Lunar New Year's Day (12 February) 2021.
+On 16 December, the studio released a trailer titled "What kind of family is this?"
+On 24 December, the studio released posters of Jia Ling, Shen Teng and Zhang Xiaofei.
+On 25 December, the film released a promotional video titled "Where are you going, Dad".
+On 31 December, the studio released the music video for the promotional song "Little Girl Under the Street Lamp".

 Reception

 Box office

 Hi, Mom was released on 12 February 2021, and in its first weekend it grossed US$195 million (RMB 1.26 billion).
 The film's popularity grew through word of mouth, and on 15 February its single-day box office total was US$80 million, surpassing Detective Chinatown 3.
 By 16 February, the film had grossed more than RMB 1.8 billion, making Jia Ling the highest-grossing woman director in Chinese box office history (the previous record was RMB 1.36 billion for Us and Them, directed by Rene Liu).
 On 21 February the film's cumulative box office total surpassed Detective Chinatown 3, making it the highest-grossing film of the 2021 Chinese New Year holiday period.
 On 6 March, its gross reached 5.04 billion RMB, surpassing 2019's Nezha to become the second-highest-grossing film of all time in China.
 In late March, the film's gross surpassed Wonder Woman (2017) to become the highest-grossing film by a solo female director of all time.
-At noon on March 10, the total box office exceeded RMB 5.15 billion, equivalent to more than US$785 million, surpassing the 99th "Deadpool" (US$783 million) at the global box office and officially entered the top 100 at the global box office.
-On March 20, the box office revenue exceeded 5.3 billion, making Jia Ling the highest-grossing female director in the world.
+This record would be surpassed by Barbie in 2023.
+At noon on 10 March, the total box office exceeded RMB 5.15 billion, equivalent to more than US$785 million, surpassing Deadpool (US$783 million) and officially entered the top 100 at the global box office.
+On 20 March, the box office revenue exceeded 5.3 billion, making Jia Ling the highest-grossing female director in the world.

-Though it was originally planned to be shown in theaters until March 15, 2021, the film's run was extended to April 11 and then later to May.
+Though it was originally planned to be shown in theaters until 15 March 2021, the film's run was extended to 11 April 2021 and then later to May 2021.

 International release

-On March 14, 2021, the film's crew announced plans for international release.
+On 14 March 2021, the film's crew announced plans for international release.